apigee/apigeecli/README.md

     interval-literal: 1 # specify the interval in the policy, use interval-ref to specify a variable
     timeunit-literal: minute # specify the timeUnit in the policy, use timeUnit-ref to specify a variable
     allow-literal: 1 # specify the allowed rate in the policy, use allow-ref to specify a variable
+    identifier-literal: request.headers.api_key # optionally, set an identifier.
+If not set, the proxy will count every msg.
+Identifiers are variables in apigee
 ```

 NOTE: literals cannot be combined with variables.